DevPatel-11/DevPatel-11/README.md

 ## 🌱 What I'm Currently Working On

-- 📚 Deepening knowledge of backend/system design patterns
+- Deepening knowledge of backend/system design patterns
-- 🖎️ Contributing to open-source projects with quality PRs
+- Contributing to open-source projects with quality PRs
-- 🎉 Building full-stack projects with real-world impact
+- Building full-stack projects with real-world impact
-- 📍 Preparing for placements with top quant firms

 ---